 “earliest beginning, lineage, origin, to rise, become visible, appear, a commencement, beginning, source, descent, race, lineage, ancestry, birth” (directly from Latin “originem” (nominative “origo”) from stem of “oriri”)

-So without the “AB” or “FROM THE” as the prefix to “ORIGINE” or “EARLIEST BEGINNING” the word wouldn’t even hold any connotations descriptive of a people.
-It would effectively be saying… “My people are “Beginning”, instead of it’s proper use and meaning, by intentionally placing the prefix, “From the” to result in “From the beginning”…
+Without the “AB” or “FROM THE” as the prefix to “ORIGINE” or “EARLIEST BEGINNING” the word wouldn’t even hold any connotations descriptive of a people.
+It would effectively be saying… “my people are beginning”, instead of it’s proper use and meaning, by intentionally placing the prefix, “from the” to result in “my people are from the beginning”.

 Comments from Mark McMurtrie, who created this myth…